How to Write a Letter to the Editor

 • What personal information does the newspaper require for verification?
 Many newspapers require an address and telephone number.
 These aren’t published, but used to check that you are a real person from their area.

-Step 3 – Write your letter.
+Write your letter.
 We have a template below you can use to get started.
-Simply copy & paste the text text below, personalize it with a few sentences of your own, add the names of your senators and representative, and submit it.
+Simply copy & paste the text text below, personalize it with a few sentences of your own, and submit it.

 • Stop Russia’s War on Faith